Approximate Majority With Catalytic Inputs: Abstract

 \section{Abstract}

-Third-state dynamics \cite{angluin2008simple, perron2009consensus} is a well-known process for quickly and robustly computing approximate majority through interactions between randomly-chosen pairs of agents.
-In this paper, we consider this process in a new model with persistent-state catalytic inputs, as well as in the presence of transient leak faults.
+Population protocols \cite{AngluinADFP2006} are a class of algorithms for modeling distributed computation in networks of finite-state agents communicating through pairwise interactions.
+Their suitability for analyzing numerous chemical processes has motivated the adaptation of the original population protocol framework to better model these chemical systems.
+In this paper, we further the study of two such adaptations in the context of solving approximate majority: persistent-state agents (or \textit{catalysts}) and spontaneous state changes (or \textit{leaks}).

-Based on models considered in recent protocols for populations with persistent-state agents \cite{stoc/DudekK18, alistarh2017robust, alistarh2020robust} we formalize a Catalytic Input (CI) model comprising $n$ input agents and $m$ worker agents.
-For $m = \Theta(n)$, we show that computing the parity of the input population with high probability requires at least $\Omega(n^2)$ total interactions, demonstrating a strong separation between the CI and standard population protocol models.
-On the other hand, we show that the third-state dynamics can be naturally adapted to this new model to solve approximate majority in $O(n \log n)$ total steps with high probability when the input margin is $\Omega(\sqrt{n \log n})$, which preserves the time and space efficiency of the corresponding protocol in the original model.
+Based on models considered in recent protocols for populations with persistent-state agents \cite{stoc/DudekK18, alistarh2017robust, alistarh2020robust}, we assume a population with $n$ catalytic input agents and $m$ worker agents, and the goal of the worker agents is to compute some predicate over the states of the catalytic inputs.
+We call this model the Catalytic Input (CI) model.
+For $m = \Theta(n)$, we show that computing the \textit{exact} majority of the input population with high probability requires at least $\Omega(n^2)$ total interactions, demonstrating a strong separation between the CI model and the standard population protocol model.
+On the other hand, we show that the simple third-state dynamics \cite{angluin2008simple, perron2009consensus} for \textit{approximate} majority in the standard model can be naturally adapted to the CI model: we present such a constant-state protocol for the CI model that solves approximate majority in $O(n \log n)$ total steps with high probability when the input margin is $\Omega(\sqrt{n \log n})$.

-We then show the robustness of third-state dynamics protocols to the transient leak faults considered by \cite{alistarh2017robust, alistarh2020robust}.
-In both the original and CI models, these protocols successfully compute approximate majority with high probability in the presence of leaks occurring at each time step with probability $\beta \leq O\left(\sqrt{n \log n}/n\right)$.
-The resilience of these dynamics to adversarial leaks exhibits a subtle connection to previous results involving Byzantine agents.
+We then show the robustness of third-state dynamics protocols to the transient leaks events introduced by \cite{alistarh2017robust, alistarh2020robust}.
+In both the original and CI models, these protocols successfully compute approximate majority with high probability in the presence of leaks occurring at each step with probability $\beta \leq O\left(\sqrt{n \log n}/n\right)$.
+The resilience of these dynamics to leaks exhibits similarities to previous work involving Byzantine agents, and we define and prove a notion of equivalence between the two.